Judash399/InnerComponents/docs/Style.md

 # Style

+!!! warning "REMOVE THIS!"
+    This is a completely temporary article that is used for a refrence when styling the website.
+This needs to be removed!

 This is an article that exists to test the theme styling!
 So lets get started.

 # Header 1